mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 There are many types of [zazen](glossary#zazen) in this world, but broadly speaking, let me say [there are] maybe three types of zazen.

 One type of [zazen](glossary#zazen) is that by zazen, we try to remove weeds on the ground, and reach certain stages of "no weeds" perfectly.
-By [this] zazen, at any cost we struggle for weeding out and making the whole world perfectly clean.
+At any cost, by [this] zazen we struggle for weeding out and making the whole world perfectly clean.
 But that is nothing but resting weeds.
 Resting weeds are temporary, for a certain period of time.
-So, someday the weeds come back, come up – because you cannot destroy weeds.
+So, someday the weeds come back up – because you cannot destroy weeds.
 Weeds are nothing but being – just like your existence.
 Weeds, flowers – beautiful flowers, ugly flowers, many kinds of flowers – as long as flowers exist in this world, immediately there are weeds.

 But actually, in the [dualistic](glossary#dualistic) world, we don't like weeds.
 So, with hatred, we try to cut them down.
-While you maintain ... hatred ... by the hatred, maybe you can cut them down.
+While you maintain hatred, by the hatred maybe you can cut them down.
 But it is not completely removing the weeds from the human world.
 Sometime, somewhere, the weeds come up.

 ##### 13:36